-Crystalline blue padlock with circuit board internals and fingerprint sensor on a grid background, symbolizing secure secret management
+Crystalline blue padlock with circuit board internals and dissolving translucent cubes on a grid background

 Secret Management in the Age of AI Coding Agents